clangordon/physics-bioweapon/README.md

-# Clan Gordon Physics Bioweapon
+# Quantum Sand + Clan Gordon Physics Bioweapon

 “My physics degree in action.
 It is normal for Physics grads to invent things like this.”
 Andrew James Potter